RazmigH/soen487-project/README.md

 ### Frontend
 The frontend is a collection of static HTML, CSS and JavaScript.
 It can be used locally or hosted with a webserver such as [Apache](https://httpd.apache.org/) or [nginx](https://www.nginx.com/).

 To connect to the backend, simply specify the base url in `frontend/js/app.js` as `backend_base_url`.
-The default is `http://localhost:8080`.

-If you would like to make use of SASS and the CSS bundling, you will need to run the "gulp" script through `npm`.
+If you would like to make use of SASS and the CSS bundling, you will need to run the `gulp` script through `npm`.
 To do this, you need npm (nodejs package manager) which is included with [NodeJS](https://nodejs.org/en/download/).

  - Once you have npm, open a command prompt window and navigate to the frontend directory.